Aaron-Hsieh-0129/VVMex/README.md

 cd VVMex
 ```

-- Noted that if you can't successfully clone the repo, make sure you can access the github by setting the SSH key in github.

 ### Step 2: Environment Setup (Required)
 You must define the project root directory using the `VVM_ROOT` environment variable before compiling or running the model.
 Add this to your session or `~/.bashrc`: